Customers

 Our accessibility expert, Zsolt Edelényi, delivered a talk titled “Accessible Design: WCAG or Trendy?
 No, WCAG AND Trendy!”.
 In his presentation, he demonstrated how web designers can create modern and visually appealing websites while adhering to WCAG (Web Content Accessibility Guidelines).
 He also explored the user impact of integrating accessible design elements.
 Watch the video of his presentation!

-Web Accessibility Insider Edition Meetup
+Insider Edition Meetup

 At the beginning of 2025, the Web Accessibility Insider Edition Meetup took place, aimed at providing IT competition participants with a deeper insight into the world of accessibility.
 Our experts showcased the diversity of accessibility and highlighted the importance of commitment in this field.